Kerala Governor unveils Colachel Victory Warrior statue inside military station in Thiruvananthapuram | Law-Order

 Honouring the valour of the warriors who fought for their motherland in the 1741 Battle of Colachel, Kerala Governor Arif Mohammed Khan on Sunday unveiled the Colachel Victory Warrior statue inside Pangode Military Station here.

-Certain battles stand out not only for their military significance but also for the remarkable spirit of those who fought against all odds.
+Certain battles stand out not only for their military significance but also for the remarkable spirit of those who fought against all odds, a defence release said.

 The Battle of Colachel is one such extraordinary event when the erstwhile Travancore kingdom's army, lacking in advanced weaponry and resources, rose against a formidable Dutch force to emerge victorious.